 In addition to the levy paid for settled claims, a percentage payment is also applied to outstanding claims which are subsequently settled against the Authority.
-As at the 31st March 2019, a provision of £31,000 has been made for outstanding claims of this nature.
+As at the 31st March 2019, a provision of £31,000 has been made for outstanding claims of this nature, unchanged from 2017/18.